 NATIONAL MILITARY SPOUSE APPRECIATION DAY

-May 23, 1984, was declared the first Military Spouse Day with Proclamation 5184, dated April 17, 1984, as President Ronald Reagan recognized the profound importance of spouse commitment to the readiness and well-being of military members.
+On May 23, 1984, President Ronald Reagan declared the first Military Spouse Day with Proclamation 5184, dated April 17, 1984.
+He recognized the profound importance of spouse commitment to the readiness and well-being of military members.
 Caspar Weinberger, US Secretary of Defense, standardized the date by declaring the Friday preceding Mother’s Day as Military Spouse Day.
 Each year, the United States President regularly commemorates this day with a formal speech and proclamation.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!